HealthyStock

 • Does not cause a significant QT interval prolongation 14.

-• Very effective antibiotic against P. aeruginosa (bacteria that causes infections of the pulmonary tract, external ear, urinary tract, burns, and wounds)
+• Very effective antibiotic against aerobic gram-negative bacteria, particularly against P. aeruginosa (bacteria that causes infections of the pulmonary tract, external ear, urinary tract, burns, and wounds)

 • Low cost due to generic availability.